Skip to main content

 • max_items / max_snippet_chars / max_summary_chars: evidence bundle caps

-• retained_artifact_limit: number of retained artifacts preserved for planner trace
+• retained_artifact_limit: number of retained artifacts preserved for the action trace

 Current defaults are documented on the Search and Retrieval page.